taurushq-io/smart-wallet-7702/README.md

 ### EIP-712 Domain

-The contract uses the EIP-712 domain name `"TSmart Account 7702"` (version `"1"`), where the "T" stands for **Taurus** — the organization behind this wallet.
+The contract uses the EIP-712 domain name `"TSmart Account 7702"` (version `"1"`), where the "T" stands for **Taurus**, the organization behind this wallet.
 This name is baked into bytecode immutables at construction and cannot be changed after deployment.
 All off-chain signing tools, dApps, and integrators must use this exact string to produce valid ERC-1271 / ERC-7739 signatures.
 The `eip712Domain()` view function returns the domain parameters for programmatic discovery.

 ### Access Control